Pydart-Intelli-Corp/investo/README.md

-# investogold Full-Stack Application
+# InvestoGold Full-Stack Application

-A comprehensive Next.js + Node.js application for a cryptocurrency trading platform with referral-based subscription system, using MySQL database with Sequelize ORM.
+A comprehensive Next.js + Node.js application for InvestoGold - a Dubai-based bullion and commodities investment platform combining physical gold assets with AI-powered trading systems, using MySQL database with Sequelize ORM.

 ## 🚀 Architecture